56kcloud/Training/Docker/kickstart/chapters/devops.md

 ## Next Steps

-For the next step in the tutorial head over to [Deploying an app with Docker Compose](./votingapp-compose.md)
+For the next step in the tutorial, head over to [Deploying an app with Docker Compose](./votingapp-compose.md)